Hello everyone; Coach Tyler here.

 - Perfect the video through editing.
 Most smartphones nowadays have built-in video editors or you can get others off the internet.
-You can use transitions, fade in and out at the beginning and the end of the video or even add text if you want to.
+You can use transitions, fade in and out at the video’s beginning and end of the video or even add text if you want to.

-Remember, these tips also relate to any other video content that you produce on Youtube.
+Remember, these tips also relate to any other video content that you produce on YouTube.

-Generate some video content
+Generate some video content.

 Promote your Youtube channel on other social media platforms

 Once your Youtube channel is up and running, it’s time to promote it on your other social media channels.
-That means posting links to the channel on Facebook, Twitter and Instagram.
+That means posting links to the channel on Facebook, Twitter, and Instagram.
 Remember to set these links so that they open to the new page and don’t close your Youtube channel.